 Ripple et al. correctly state that wolves can affect 50 coyotes, both behaviorally and ecologically, in the Greater Yellowstone Ecosystem (GYE), as shown by Berger and Gese, and that such regulation can have cascading effects.
 However, despite the wellpublicized initial declines in coyote abundance in the 55 GYE following wolf recovery, coyotes may now be adapting to wolves and coyote pack numbers may have rebounded.
 The trophic strength of wolf effects on coyotes may also differ geographically with variation in climate, primary productivity, carnivore 60 and prey communities, and the degree of human persecution.
 The inverse relationship between wolves and coyotes in Yellowstone is not supported outside the two national parks (Yellowstone and Grand Teton) included in the analyses by Berger and Gese.
 65 In other systems where wolves, coyotes, and lynx coexist, research shows a positive relationship between wolves and coyotes, whereby coyotes benefit from scavenging on wolf-killed ungulate carcasses.
-The generally low mortality rates of radio-collared coyotes killed by wolves outside of Yellowstone in Northwest Montana is three times less than those killed by cougars.
-Thus, this quick review of the literature suggests that the strongest generality of Ripple et al.'s hypothesis that wolves have a direct negative effect on coyotes is, at best, inconsistent, both within the GYE and across wolf-coyote range in
+The generally low mortality rates of radio-collared 70 coyotes killed by wolves outside of Yellowstone in Northwest Montana is three times less than those killed by cougars.
+Thus, this quick review of the literature suggests that the strongest generality of Ripple et al.'s hypothesis that wolves have a direct 75 negative effect on coyotes is, at best, inconsistent, both within the GYE and across wolf-covote range in North America.

-North America.

-Buskirk et al. hypothesized that coyotes compete with lynx through both interference competition killed by a coyote in the Yukon is not prima facie [at first sight] evidence for a trophic-level interaction.
+Buskirk et al. hypothesized that coyotes compete with lynx through both interference competition 80 (direct killing or displacement) and indirect exploitative competition for shared food resources.
+Ripple et al. speculated that these interactions are, in part, responsible for the imperiled status of southern lynx.
+Unfortunately, evidence for interference 85 competition is essentially limited to anecdotal observations.
+An observation of a single juvenile lynx killed by a coyote in the Yukon is not prima facie [at first sight] evidence for a trophic-level interaction.
 Further, in this northern population, more predation mortality of radio-collared lynx was attributed to wolves, wolverines, and other lynx than to coyotes.
 Direct interactions between coyotes and lynx were rare.